Indiana Benefit Corporations: The What, How and Whether of Forming a B-Corp.

 - File articles of incorporation with the Indiana Secretary of State.
 You can do this online at INBIZ.gov, start a new business, and select “Domestic Benefit Corporation.”

 - Your articles of incorporation must include a statement that your company is organized for the purpose of conducting business as a benefit corporation under the Indiana Code.
+(Note, you do need to be organizing as a for-profit corporation, not some other entity type, such as a limited liability company or non-profit.)

 - Draft by-laws for your company in compliance with the Indiana Code.